 Heavy rain, gusty winds and thunderstorms are hitting South Florida as the Gulf Coast braces for looming Tropical Storm Gordon.

-Parts of the Gulf Coast could see 3 to 6 inches of rain and South Florida could see up to 8 inches of rain.
+South Florida and parts of the Gulf Coast could see 3 to 6 inches of rain, and locally southern Florida could see up to 8 inches of rain.

 Wind gusts could reach 50 to 60 mph.